Shifting States with Movement

 A Glimpse into the Practice

 Curious what it looked like?
-Check out a short clip of this somatic practice here.
+Check out a small snippet here.

 Warm wishes ✨